developerforce/LightningContainerExamples/ReactJS/Javascript/Realty/README.md

 # Lightning Container Components use of Lightning Design System and ReactJS

 This repository is the home of **Lightning Realty**, a reference application built with [React](http://facebook.github.io/react/) and the [Lightning Design System](http://www.lightningdesignsystem.com).

+This application is a force.com adaptation of the **Lightning Realty** example application written by Christophe Coenraets and that is available at https://github.com/ccoenraets/lightning-react-app

+This application is written using ECMAScript 6 including ECMAScript 6 modules.

 Check out this video for a quick walkthrough: